 - In Command And Conquer 3 Tiberium Wars and its Expansion Kane's Wrath the Scrin make extensive use of plasma weapons.

-- Deus Ex: A projectile weapon which "superheats slugs of magnetically-doped plastic and accelerates the resulting gas-liquid mix using an array of linear magnets."
+- Deus Ex's plasma rifle "superheats slugs of magnetically-doped plastic and accelerates the resulting gas-liquid mix using an array of linear magnets."
 Too bad this weapon is not held in high esteem among players.

 - The computer games Dune II, Dune 2000, and Emperor: Battle for Dune.
 The Harkonnen Devastator Tank is equipped with dual plasma cannons, which fire plasma "shots" over a short distances.
 They are powered by a nuclear reactor, which can be pushed into a meltdown under certain circumstances.